blackrhinoabm/BlackRhino/tests/README_tests.md

         as it is at the end of the above test, performs netting the loans and deposits, and prints the household again.
-All the loans and deposits should now be in one transaction with value corresponding to sum of the previous loans and deposits. test_updater.updater__net_labour_goods(["tests/environments/", "test_all_methods", "tests/log/"])
+All the loans and deposits should now be in one transaction with value corresponding to sum of the previous loans and deposits. test_updater.updater__remove_perishable(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether we can net labour and goods.
-This should print out the household as it is at the end of the above test, performs netting the labour and deposits, and prints the household again.
-All the labour and goods should now be in one transaction with value corresponding to sum of the previous labour and goods.
-Notice that goods and deposits have different prices (see messages in the tests above), and this is used in the netting.
+        Tests whether we can remove the perishable transacitons.
+This should print out the household as it is at the end of the above test, performs removing the labour and goods, and prints the household again.
+All the labour and goods should now be in gone. test_updater.capitalise(["tests/environments/", "test_all_methods", "tests/log/"])
-    test_updater.updater__do_update(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can capitalise.
+This should print out the household as it is at the end of the above test, performs the capitlising, and prints the household again.
+There should be capital transaction with value corresponding to the deposits of the household. test_updater.updater__do_update(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether the do_update loop works.
 Prints the household at the start of the update and then at the end.
 This should be equivalent to the 4 tests above.